Divendra2006/streamoid-test/README.md

 ## Testing

-A sample CSV file `sample_products.csv` is included for testing the upload functionality.
+A sample CSV file `products.csv` is included for testing the upload functionality.

 ## Database